 New York State Public Service Commission

-Robert Fernandez, effective October 2018, was appointed by the Board as Interim President & CEO.
-Previously, Mr. Fernandez served as the NYISO’s Chief Legal and Compliance Officer overseeing the company’s legal, regulatory, and compliance strategy.
-Mr. Fernandez continues to advise the NYISO’s Board of Directors and Senior Leadership Team on federal, state, and local legal issues affecting the company while monitoring the NYISO’s Corporate Compliance Program.
+Mr. Fernandez serves as the NYISO’s Chief Legal and Compliance Officer overseeing the company’s legal, regulatory, and compliance strategy.
+Mr. Fernandez advises the NYISO’s Board of Directors and Senior Leadership Team on federal, state, and local legal issues affecting the company while monitoring the NYISO’s Corporate Compliance Program.
 Mr. Fernandez has over 30 years’ experience in the energy sector.
 Prior to joining the NYISO in 2000, Mr. Fernandez served as Vice President and Chief Regulatory Counsel for Sithe Energies, Inc., a NYC-based independent power producer.
 He also served as Senior Specialist Attorney at Long Island Lighting Company, and was associated with the NYC law firm of Cullen and Dykman.
 Mr. Fernandez began his legal career as a trial attorney with the Internal Revenue Service.
 Mr. Fernandez holds a B.A. from Stony Brook University, a J.D. from Brooklyn Law School, and an LL.M. in taxation from New York University School of Law.

 Doug Chapman leads the Information Technology group, delivering reliable, innovative products and services to our evolving wholesale electricity markets.
 Mr. Chapman is also responsible for ensuring system compliance with the NYISO’s federal tariff governance and oversight of communications, facilities and enterprise security.
 Mr. Chapman joined the NYISO in 2015 and has over three decades of experience in the electric utility industry.
 He has held key leadership roles with the Mid-Continent Independent Transmission System Operator (MISO), National Grid, and Niagara Mohawk.
 He earned a M.S. in Computer Engineering from Syracuse University and a B.S. in Electrical Engineering from the University of Buffalo.